Corporate Governance

 Finance and Audit Committee

 The Finance and Audit Committee supports the Board of Directors in its supervisory role, i.e. with regard to the integrity of the accounts, the fulfilment of legal provisions, and the competence and services of the external auditors.
 The Finance and Audit Committee assesses the suitability of financial reporting, the internal control system and the general monitoring of business risks.
-It ensures that there is ongoing communication with the external auditors concerning the financial position and the course of business.
-It supervises the Internal Audit division’s work.
+It ensures that there is ongoing communication with the external auditors concerning the financial position and the course of business, and supervises the work of the Internal Audit division.
 It makes the necessary preparations relating to the appointment or discharge of external auditors and the organisation and management of the Internal Audit division.
-The Finance and Audit Committee met six times during the last financial year.
+The Finance and Audit Committee met six times in the last financial year.

 Staff and Compensation Committee

 The Staff and Compensation Committee draws up principles for all compensation components of the members of the Board of Directors, the CEO and the members of the Executive Board, and submits a proposal to the Board of Directors accordingly.
 The committee defines the compensation of the CEO and the members of the Executive Board.
 The basis for this decision is the compensation concept approved by the Board of Directors.
 The committee presents its view on the changes to the Executive Board that are proposed by the CEO.
 It also ensures that succession planning is in place for the Board of Directors and the Executive Board.
-The Staff and Compensation Committee met six times during the last financial year.
+The Staff and Compensation Committee met three times during the last financial year, in particular to evaluate the new member of the Executive Board.

 Ad hoc committees